jbeuckm/AutoGraph/README.md

 The original was getting usable but needed a redesign to support the next steps in the roadmap: serialization, complexes, etc.

 I am expecting a variety of benefits from the port:

-1.
-1. Cleaner testing with Protractor
+1. better architecture with lessons learned
+  * simple hash for serializable component models
+  * direct calls instead of events for wires
-2. Automated data binding (originally manual)
+2. automated data binding (originally manual)
-3.
+3. cleaner testing with Protractor
+4. markup instead of procedural component interface building
+5. cleaner ancestor references with inherited scopes
+6. automated view building (originally manual)
+7. so much more...

 ###ROADMAP###